goooseman/devsparks-blog/SPEC.md

 ### Project structure

 - Makefile
-- .gitignore (`.hugo_build.lock` and hugo ignore files)
+- .gitignore (`.hugo_build.lock` and common hugo ignore files, do not ignore theme folder)
 - config.yaml
   - Do not include anything about themes or remark42
   - Do not use JSON objects in this file
   - Add following additional configuration:
 - themes/devsparks/layouts/_default/baseof.html
-  - footer and header are in separate files, just connect!
-  - use `<link rel="stylesheet" href="{{ "css/main.css" | relURL }}">` to connect all styles files
+  - use `<link rel="stylesheet" href="{{ "css/main.css" | relURL }}">` to connect all styles files, there are 4 css files, connect all of them!
   - do not use `disabled` on any css
   - connect both themes
   - use `<script src="{{ "js/theme-switcher.js" | relURL }}" defer></script>` to connect JS
+  - There are 3 JS files, connect all of them
 - themes/devsparks/layouts/_default/list.html
   - Contains Hacks titile if it is index
   - Contains "Tag: ${tag}" title if it is a tag page
 - themes/devsparks/layouts/_default/single.html
   - should not contain `<main>`, because it should be inside `baseof.html`
-- themes/devsparks/layouts/partials/footer.html
-- themes/devsparks/layouts/partials/header.html
 - themes/devsparks/layouts/shortcodes/hackermans-tip.html
 - themes/devsparks/layouts/shortcodes/padawans-playground.html
 - themes/devsparks/static/css/main.css